SMALL BUSINESS RESOURCES

 How to calculate GST in New Zealand

-- For example, if your price is $100, multiply it by 1.15 to give you a $115 GST inclusive price.
+- For example, if your price is $100, multiply it by 1.15 to get a $115 GST-inclusive price.

-How to calculate GST from total price
+How to calculate GST from the total price

-If you have a GST inclusive sales price and wish to calculate the 15% GST component of the total price, you can either divide it by 1.15 or follow this formula:
+If you have a GST-inclusive sales price and wish to calculate the 15% GST component of the total price, you can either divide it by 1.15 or follow this formula:

 - Multiply the total sales price by 3.